Epidemic Orders & Related Regulatory Guidance

 - (h): Are communicating with someone who is deaf, deafblind, or hard of hearing and whose ability to see the mouth is essential to communication.

-- (d): Upon request, businesses, schools, and other facilities must provide names and phone numbers of individuals with possible COVID-19 exposure to MDHHS and local health departments to aid in contract tracing and case investigation efforts.
+- (d): Upon request establishments must provide names and phone numbers of individuals with possible COVID-19 exposure to MDHHS and local health departments to aid in contract tracing and case investigation efforts.

 - (e): Data collected under this section: (1) Must not be sold, or used for sales or marketing purposes without the express consent of each patron; (2) Must be protected as confidential information to the fullest extent of the law; (3) Must be not provided to law enforcement or immigration officials except upon receipt of a lawful subpoena from a court or other lawful court order; and (4) must be retained for 28 days by the collecting organization, after which time the data must be destroyed.
 If facilities use existing data to fulfill this requirement, they may instead follow their own pre-existing data retention and destruction policies at the conclusion of the 28-day retention period.